ahoward/ro/README.md

 in this example you can see a few things, regarding the layout of a `ro` directory:

-- `ro` content often, but is not required, to live in public.  more on this below.
+- `ro` content often, but is not required, to live in `public`.  more on this below.

 - the essential layout is

 ```ruby

     @root       = "ro"
     @collection = "posts"
     @id          = "almost-died-in-an-ice-cave"

     "#{ @root }/#{ @collection }/#{ @id }"